Can progesterone help recovery from Polycystic Ovarian Syndrome (PCOS)?

 If insulin resistance is present glycophage (Metformin) or one of the thiazolidinedione medications is given.
 Glycophage reduces vitamin B12 levels, which could cause homocysteine to rise.

-Standard tests for PCO include…
+Standard tests for PCOS include…

 - Abdominal ultrasound